 (20-hour requirement for two-parent household, 10-hour requirement for single parent household)

 Montessori Discovery—Friday and Saturday, October 12 & 13: ALL NEW PARENTS REQUIRED TO ATTEND

 We hosted our first Montessori Discovery in 2016.
 It was a huge success and we are thrilled to be able to offer it again this year.
 Join us for a Friday evening walk through of all levels at our school.
 On Saturday morning, you will return for the chance to work with materials in the classroom and ask questions about your observations.
 Space is limited to 20 parents.
 You earn as many hours as you spend on the Discovery.

 This is one of our most well-attended events.
 The Upper Elementary (EII) students and an EII parent work together to put on a family-friendly carnival fundraiser.
-The proceeds go towards covering the cost for the EII students’ trip to Nature’s Classroom Institute (NCI) in Wisconsin.
-We need parents to volunteer for bringing dinner items, helping to run the games, for clean-up, and most popularly to participate in our Chili Cook Off!
+The proceeds go towards covering the cost for the EII students’ annual educational trip.
+We need parents to volunteer for bringing dinner items, helping to run the games, and for clean-up.
 This is a great event to double or triple dip on hours.
 Consider bringing food, working a game, and cleaning up- three hours in one shot!
 Food item donations count as one hour.
 You earn as many hours as you work at event.

-The Stepping Stones auction will take place at Blandford Nature Center.
+The SSMS auction will take place at Watermark Country Club.
 The auction is a parent-run event to benefit the school.
 It includes a live auction, a silent auction and items for sale.
 The auction committee is looking for additional committee members and volunteers to assist with: donations, decorations, communication, data entry, check-in and check-out at the event, set-up and clean-up for the event.
 Each donated item will count for one hour.
 You earn hours for as many as you participate in set-up/clean-up/ working at the auction.
-If you’re interested in joining this group, contact Anny Crane (email@example.com).
+If you’re interested in joining this group, contact the office at email@example.com.

 The most famous of all our community events!
 Your family and friends are invited to dress up and get down!
-This year the dance will again be held at the Wave Room at Celebration Cinema North.
-We need parent volunteers to help with set up, to monitor the hallways (helping kids stay in the room), to help pass out food, and to clean up.
+This year the dance will be held at the Masonic Temple on Fulton St. We need parent volunteers to help with set up, to monitor the hallways (helping kids stay in the room), to help pass out food, and to clean up.
 Food item donations count as one hour.
 You earn as many hours as you work at event.